See the revision history at the end (if you make it that far).

 inferior alternative browser installed you could certainly retain it as a backup.

 Once Firefox is installed, run it.
 After the little bugger calms down, enter

 You can have as many profiles as you want, but by default there will be just one named ‘default’.
-We need more, so click the ‘Create a New Profile’ button and name the first new profile ‘privacy’.
-Repeat that process, but name the second one ‘__testing__’ (include the underscores to make it stand out better).
-You can change the names later, but leave them be for now.
+We need more, so click the ‘Create a New Profile’ button and name the new profile ‘privacy’.
+You can change the name later, but leave it be for now.